Where Do I File My Workers' Comp Claim in DC?

 on August 23, 2021

 Worker safety remains a significant problem.
 According to the Bureau of Labor Statistics (BLS), approximately 2.8 million workplace injuries and illnesses are reported each year.
-A work injury can cause a serious disruption to a person’s life.
-Through state-based workers’ comp insurance programs, an injured employee can get medical coverage and financial support for lost income.
+A work-related injury can cause a serious disruption to a person’s life.
+Through state-based workers’ compensation insurance programs, an injured employee can get medical bill coverage and financial support for lost income.

-This raises an important question: Which state has jurisdiction in my workers’ comp claim?
+This raises an important question: Which state has jurisdiction in my workers’ comp insurance claim?
 The answer depends—though, in some cases, an injured worker might have a choice of multiple jurisdiction.
-In this blog post, you will find an overview of the key things to know about where to file a workers’ compensation claim in the greater Washington DC area.
+In this article, you will find an overview of the key things to know about where to file a workers’ compensation claim in the greater Washington DC area.

 Seek Emergency Medical Attention Right Away

 If you were injured on the job in Washington DC, Maryland, or Virginia, it is imperative that you seek immediate medical attention.
 Report your injury or illness to your supervisor right away.
 In an emergency situation, you should receive care from the nearest hospital or emergency medical center.
 In a non-emergency situation, it is still important to get yourself evaluated as soon as possible.
-To simplify the claims process, it is a best practice to seek medical care in the same jurisdiction in which you are planning on filing for workers’ comp benefits.
+To simplify the claims process, it is a best practice to seek medical care in the same jurisdiction in which you are planning on filing your workers’ compensation case.